Malachite at a Glance

 Banded Malachite

-The most common variety, displaying concentric rings, bullseye patterns, and flowing waves of alternating light and dark green.
-Highly prized for cabochons and decorative objects.
+The most common variety, showing concentric rings, bullseye patterns, and flowing waves of alternating light and dark green.
+Prized for cabochons and decorative objects.

 Botryoidal Malachite